GerwinLaagland/rf-community-tools-demo/readme.md

 A small, accessible demo project showing how Robot Framework, RobotCode, Robocop and community libraries (REST, Browser, Database, RPA) can be combined into a simple test automation setup.

-> This repository accompanies the talk **“Robot Framework: Accessible Automation with Community‑Driven Tools”** at FOSDEM 2026 (Testing and Continuous Delivery devroom).
+> This repository accompanies the talk **“Don’t Panic: A Robot Framework Guide to Accessible Automation”** at FOSDEM 2026 (Testing and Continuous Delivery devroom).

 ## What this project demonstrates